audy/lederhosen/readme.md

 ## Please Cite

-Please cite this github repo with the version you used (type `lederhosen version`) unless I publish a paper.
+Please cite this GitHub repo (https://github.com/audy/lederhosen) with the version you used (type `lederhosen version`) unless I publish a paper.
 Then cite that.